Android OS privacy settings: Tight level

 1. Open Settings;

-2. Go to the Security section;
+2. Go to the Security & privacy section;

-3. Select Screen lock;
+4. Select Screen lock;

-5. Enter a strong password and tap Next;
+6. Enter a strong password and tap Next;

 Please keep in mind that even if you are planning to unlock by fingerprint, you should first set a strong password.
 Your device provides the capability to sign in with a password or PIN code in case the fingerprint scanner malfunctions.
 A simple combination will be easy to crack if your phone ends up in the wrong hands.

-To configure sign in by fingerprint:
+To configure sign-in by fingerprint:

 1. Open Settings;

-2. Go to the Security section;
+2. Go to the Security & privacy section;

-8. Tap Done.
+8. Tap Start;

 Enable immediate autolock